 Mine is 0.6 and my overall age match score is better than perfect.
 Perfect is 100% and I’m now clocking in at 106%.

 Plus, since 2012, my body fat dropped 3.4% from 26.5% to 23.1%.

 If you’ve listened to some of my other videos, the ones on how calcium helps us burn more fat, excrete more fat and not feel hungry for longer, I can tell you personally, these studies are not kidding.
 It’s really true.

 I haven’t changed my already healthy diet, I just made a real effort to consume calcium-rich foods along with AlgaeCal Plus to make sure that I’m getting at least 1200 milligrams of calcium every day.

-And if you saw the videos in which I explain that Algaecal Plus is not just calcium, but contains four different kinds of plant dried calcium plus at least 70 trace minerals that the sea algae use to build its bony structure.
+And if you saw the videos in which I explain that Algaecal Plus is not just calcium, but contains four different kinds of plant dried calcium plus the other 12 known essential bone supporting minerals that the sea algae use to build its bony structure.
 Plus vitamin D3 and vitamin K2 and magnesium and vitamin C and boron and if you’ve turned in for any of the videos on other really great things that boron does for our bones, you understand that it really takes a nutrient village to build healthy bones.